bioinform/somaticseq/README.md

 --lofreq-indel      LoFreq/variants.indel.vcf \
 --scalpel-vcf       Scalpel/variants.indel.vcf \
 --strelka-snv       Strelka/variants.snv.vcf \
---strelka-indel     Strelka/variants.indel.vcf
+--strelka-indel     Strelka/variants.indel.vcf \
+--arbitrary-snvs    additional_snv_calls_1.vcf.gz additional_snv_calls_2.vcf.gz ... \
+--arbitrary-indels  additional_indel_calls_1.vcf.gz additional_indel_calls_2.vcf.gz ...
 ```

+* `--arbitrary-snvs` and `--arbitrary-indels` are added in v3.7.0.
+It allows users to input **any** arbitrary VCF files from callers we did not explicitly incorporate.
+SNVs and indels have to be separated.
+If your caller puts SNVs and indels in the same output VCF file, you may split it by `splitVcf.py -infile combined_small_variants.vcf -snv snvs.vcf -indel indels.vcf`.
+As usual, input can be either `.vcf` or `.vcf.gz`.

-* `--inclusion-region` or `--exclusion-region` will require BEDTools in your path.
+* `--inclusion-region` or `--exclusion-region` will require `bedtools` in your path.
 * `--algorithm` will default to `xgboost` as v3.6.0, but can also be `ada` (AdaBoost in R).
 XGBoost supports multi-threading and can be orders of magnitude faster than AdaBoost, and seems to be about the same in terms of accuracy, so we changed the default from `ada` to `xgboost` as v3.6.0.
 * To split the job into multiple threads, place `--threads X` before the `paired` option to indicate X threads.
 It simply creates multiple BED file (each consisting of 1/X of total base pairs) for SomaticSeq to run on each of those sub-BED files in parallel.
 It then merges the results.
 This requires `bedtools` in your path.
 * For all input VCF files, either .vcf or .vcf.gz are acceptable.